tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

   * Alternative source authority vocabularies (e.g., taxonomic name authorities)
   * Alternative regular expression patterns for evaluating the format of identifiers.

-BDQ allows for parameters where an local variant on a `Use Case` requires some locally accepted authority, distinct from a globaly accepted authority that would apply to most applications of that `Use Case`.
+BDQ allows for parameters where an local variant on a `Use Case` requires some locally accepted authority, distinct from a globally accepted authority that would apply to most applications of that `Use Case`.
 This may be the case, for example, when legislation requires taxonomic names to be checked against a national names list, rather than a global names list.
 In such cases, we can use parameters on a Test to allow for these variations in local needs, while still retaining the same overall logic and structure of the Test.

 Note that IF there is only one source authority that everyone would use, such as an ISO format specified in a term definition, the source authority would not be accompanied by a parameter value, as there is no local need to generalize to.